johnnyhuy/jhuy-wordpress-theme/README.md

 Go to your WordPress and select the theme `jHuy`.

+## Development

+This project uses the Node package manager to build assets such as Sass.
+I've also included a VSCode setting to enable php-cs a Code-Sniffer to follow the WordPress standard to further add consistancy in code.

+This is an open source project so please feel free to add changes.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details